gupcoteles/Basic-Site-Pages/README.md

 # Basic Site Pages

-This is an xpath id finder tool.
-Selling the code to anyone in any way is prohibited.
+This is a simple website page.
+Selling the code in any way to anyone is prohibited.
 You can use the code yourself.
-If you are going to publish it somewhere, cite me as a quote.
+If you are going to publish it somewhere, quote me.